rogerhu/compsci_guides/Maximum-Subarray.md

 > **Match** what this problem looks like to known categories of problems, e.g. Linked List or Dynamic Programming, and strategies or patterns in those categories.

-For graph problems, we want to consider the following approaches:

 * Whenever you see a question that asks for the maximum or minimum of something, consider Dynamic Programming as a possibility.
 If you want to forego the brute force approach, a more optimal solution for obtaining the maximum sub-array is [Kadane’s algorithm](https://medium.com/@rsinghal757/kadanes-algorithm-dynamic-programming-how-and-why-does-it-work-3fd8849ed73d).
 Two significant variables used is: current_maximum to keep track of whether or not the value at the current index would increase the maximum sum and maximum_so_far to keep track of the overall maximum that is propagated along the array.